 - The property must be used for a certain purpose or under certain conditions

-- If the use changes or if prohibited conditions are present, the estate reverts to the previous grantor of the estate
+- If the use changes or if prohibited conditions are present, the estate reverts to the previous grantor of the estate.

 6. What’s the difference between fee simple and leasehold ownership?

-Under this model, one party owns the land while the other has the right to use this land for a set number of years.
+It is when one party owns the land while the other has the right to use this land for a set number of years.

 If you decide to enter into leasehold ownership, then you’ll have to pay a fee to rent the land.

 During this time, you have the right to use any home on the land.

 However, when the lease ends, both the land and the home will revert to the previous owner (unless a new lease is negotiated before the old one expires).

 7. Does allodial title exist in the United States?

 The United States does have an allodial system of property ownership.